reg1reg1/reg1reg1.github.io/_posts/2019-04-07-Vulnhub-machine-walktrhough-MrRobot.md

 ---

-excerpt: This post entails about the walkthrough of getting root on a VM MrRobot which is present on VulnHub.
+This post entails about the walkthrough of getting root on a VM MrRobot which is present on VulnHub.
 This machine is at a beginner level, and one of the first machines that I broke on VulnHub.
 You are strongly recommended to try everything on your own before proceeding.